slerman12/Help-me/2-Opposing-views.md

 > By the way, the scariest nightmare I ever had, over and over that whole night, was the day I injected Dupilumab the first time.
 I remember my housemate at the time in the other room and I wanted to wake him.
 That's how scared I was.
 The nightmare was of a tall skinny slenderman, who kept approaching to rape me.
 Every time I closed my eyes and fell asleep, he'd reappear.
 Again and again, for that whole night.
 I never had a nightmare like that before.
 It was vivid.

+### &#9432; Additional details

-> - &#9432; Oh, I lost my fingernails.
-I forgot to mention that (they grew back).
+1. Oh, I lost my fingernails.
+I forgot to mention that.
 They turned entirely purple and bended like putty.
 I couldn’t cut them as they shredded.
-> - Some time after the I Ching reading, my nails were turning more purple and weak.
+    - Some time after the I Ching reading, my nails were turning more purple and weak.
 They didn't fall out, but they were unusable and unmanageable.
 (They eventually grew back normal, after months to maybe a year).
-> - I don't remember if the same thing happened to my toenails as fingernails.
+    - I don't remember if the same thing happened to my toenails as fingernails.
 I was preoccupied with PhD work and already at the apex of night-marish and unprocessable decay.
-> - My eczema and allergies also spiked (for about a month).
+2. My eczema and allergies also spiked (for about a month).

 <p align="center">
 <a href="https://github.com/slerman12/Detective-Sam/assets/9126603/efd5f28b-459b-4119-b144-e8a77a0d8fc9">